FBI: Polygamous leader had 20 wives, many of them minors

 FLAGSTAFF, Ariz.
 (AP) — The leader of a small polygamous group near the Arizona-Utah border had taken at least 20 wives, most of them minors, and punished followers who did not treat him as a prophet, newly filed federal court documents allege.

-Bistline and Barlow are scheduled to appear in federal magistrate court in Flagstaff on Wednesday.
+Bistline and Barlow appeared in federal magistrate court in Flagstaff on Wednesday.
+Both women were ordered held and they have court hearings scheduled again next week.
 Johnson is awaiting extradition from Washington state.

-The women are accused of seizing eight of Bateman’s children from Arizona state custody and fleeing with them.
-The children were found last week hundreds of miles (kilometers) away in Spokane, Washington.
+The women are accused of seizing eight girls who Bateman considered his wives from Arizona state custody and fleeing with them.
+The children were found last week hundreds of miles away in Spokane, Washington.

+Bateman once tried to take his only daughter as a wife, according to court filings, but she told her mother about her father’s plan and the mother and daughter moved out and got a restraining order against Bateman.
+The mother was Bateman’s only wife in 2019, before Bateman started taking more wives.

 Bateman was arrested in August when someone spotted small fingers in the gap of a trailer he was hauling through Flagstaff.
 He posted bond but was arrested again and charged with obstructing justice in a federal investigation into whether children were being transported across state lines for sexual activity.